Skip to definition.

 1. Formal and explicit approval

-"a Democrat usually gets the union's sanction"
+"a Democrat usually gets the union's sanction";

 - countenance, endorsement, indorsement, warrant, imprimatur

-"sanction for the program was renewed several times"
+"sanction for the program was renewed several times";

-- authority, authorization, authorisation [Brit]
+- authority, authorization, authorisation [Brit], clearance

 "it had the sanction of the church"